Creating alert templates

 }

-is an array, so it gets replaced with a proper JSON array containing the addresses.
+The addresses_1 substitution works as you might want — {{addresses}} is an array, so it gets replaced with a proper JSON array containing the addresses.

 The second substitution also works.
 In that case, the template loops through each address in the array, and puts the values into a single string.
 The values don’t get put in quotes, but they will have any quotes inside them escaped.